 The Silver Maple Leaf has been produced in a variety of special issues.
 In 1998, a single-issue 10 oz version of the coin was struck to celebrate the 10th anniversary of the series.
 A year later, many Silver Maple Leaf coins were released with a privy mark to commemorate the 20th Anniversary of the RCM Maple Leaf Program.
 In 2000, the coins featured a Privy Mark with Fireworks along with the number 2000.
 Another Silver Maple Leaf was issued to commemorate the Millennium, dated 1999 and 2000.

-The Silver Maple Leaf generates prices above its bullion value, usually about $3 to 4 over spot in the year of issue.
+The Silver Maple Leaf coin generates prices above its bullion value, usually about $3 to 4 over spot in the year of issue.
 However, during 1996 and 1997, for example, Silver Maple Leaf sold in the $60 range for due to very limited mintages.
 The rarest Silver Maple Leaf coin ever struck is the 2005 Liberation Tulip Privy Maple Leaf which was minted by the Royal Canadian Mint for the Royal Dutch Mint to commemorate the Liberation of the Netherlands.
 Canadian Silver Maple Leaf coins are widely revered for their purity and technical perfection.
 Furthermore, they are easily available and salable around the world.
-Not only are they affordable, but they are also simple to transport and store, making them a convenient and promising investment option eligible for addition into a silver IRA (Individual Retirement Account).
+Not only are they affordable, but they are also simple to transport and store, making them a convenient and promising investment option eligible for addition into a precious metals IRA (Individual Retirement Account).